dani2442/dani2442.github.io/content/posts/low-earth-orbit/index.md

 ---

-Last week I came across this very high quality image, at first I thought that it must be one these expensive satellites that costs millions of dollars.
+Last week I came across this very high-quality image, at first I thought that it must be one of those expensive satellites that cost millions of dollars.
 Then I started digging and found out how ignorant i am about the recent advances in satellites.

 ![](high_resolution2.jpg)